 - 1. The applicant for certification as a State Certified Residential Appraiser shall demonstrate the equivalent of at least (as a minimum) two thousand five hundred (2500) hours of appraisal experience of a nature that is satisfactory to the Arkansas Appraiser Licensing and Certification Board and obtained during no fewer than 24 months.
 The experience of the applicant must be of a type and nature sufficient to convince the Board of a demonstrated and proven capability of the applicant to adequately perform assignments of a type permitted by licensure.
 The initial verification for experience credit claimed by an applicant shall be on forms prescribed by the Board.
 The Board reserves the right, at its discretion, to hold for a reasonable length of time for investigation of the amount of experience claimed, the application of any applicant. - 2.
 Acceptable experience may include a limited number hours related to necessary and fundamental tasks, such as records research, measurements and certain aspects of property inspections.
 But to be satisfactory, the experience of the applicant must clearly demonstrate a progression in exposure, charge, responsibility and successful performance of those comprehensive tasks related to real property appraisal practice, to include, but not limited to appraisal development and reporting, and should involve all aspects of the valuation process. - 3.
 The burden of proving the amount and validity of experience claimed is entirely the responsibility of the applicant.
-As a minimum, the applicant must be prepared to substantiate, on request by the Board, the experience claimed with a true copy of appraisal assignment reports, work files to support the nature or the experience claims, and true copies of time records or calendars which support actual work time associated with the assignments.

-- 4. An hour of experience is defined as verifiable time spent in performing tasks in accordance with acceptable appraisal experience which includes, but is not limited to, the following:

-- (a) Fee and staff appraisal

-- (b) Ad valorem tax appraisal

-- (c) Technical Review appraisal

-- (d) Appraisal analysis
+As a minimum, the applicant must be prepared to substantiate, on request by the Board, the experience claimed with a true copy of appraisal assignment reports, work files to support the nature or the experience claims, and true copies of time records or calendars which support actual work time associated with the assignments. - 4.
+An hour of experience is defined as verifiable time spent in performing tasks in accordance with acceptable appraisal experience which includes, but is not limited to, the following: - (a) Fee and staff appraisal - (b) Ad valorem tax appraisal - (c) Technical Review appraisal - (d) Appraisal analysis

 - (e) Real estate counseling

 - (f) Highest and best use analysis

 - (g) Feasibility analysis/study

 - (h) Condemnation appraisal

-- 5. Credit for experience will only be granted for the execution of USPAP compliant assignments after January 30, 1989 in any of the various areas which require the use of the appraisal process.
-This applies to appraisals as well as other areas of acceptable experience.

-- 6. Appraisal Reviews may be awarded experience credit when the appraiser performs technical review(s) of appraisals prepared by either employees, associates or others, provided the appraisal report was not signed by the review appraiser.
+- 5. Appraisal Reviews may be awarded experience credit when the appraiser performs technical review(s) of appraisals prepared by either employees, associates or others, provided the appraisal report was not signed by the review appraiser.
 Appraisal Review credit should only be awarded when reviews are in compliance with USPAP Standard 3.

-- 7 Appraisals made without the benefit of a client or under the guidance of Board approved practicum based courses shall not constitute more than 25% of the total required hours of experience.
+- 6. Appraisals made without the benefit of a client or under the guidance of Board approved practicum based courses shall not constitute more than 25% of the total required hours of experience.

+- 7. At least 50% of the total required hours of appraisal experience claimed shall be reported in an Appraisal Report format.

+- 8. No more than 50% of appraisal experience claimed shall be for appraisal reviews in compliance with USPAP Standard 3 and Restricted Appraisal Reports combined.
+This 50% limit also includes the 25% limit in number 6 above. - 9.
 Credit toward the certification prerequisite may be awarded for hours of residential appraisal experience for other types of real property not listed.
 The Board will on an individual basis, determine the amount of credit to be awarded for such appraisals based on the information provided by the applicant.